 Other: focus groups, mystery shopping, online survey tools

 Speed (page download performance)

-Availability (ease with which user can connect to the site)
+Availability (connection to the site)

 The website project